jvalue/jayvee/rfc/0018-multi-attribute-value-types/README.md

 ## Possible Future Changes/Enhancements

-- Allow nested value types with multiple attributes.
+- Implement nested value types with multiple attributes in the interpreter.
 This probably requires dynamically creating a new table and putting foreign keys into the cell the value should be.

 - Define to inline the valuetype into `TableInterpreter` to reduce verbosity.